Sai-Venky/Patient-Tracker/back-end/README.md

 This project is licensed under the MIT License.

 # Program features:
-1. Patient Interaction API Server - Put, Post, Get ALl Patients.
+1. Patient Interaction API Server - Create New Patient, Update Patient, Get All Patients Details.
 2. Authentication For User
+3. Load test Framework Support